sf-wdi-gaia/sass-intro/readme.md

 ```

-_This won't look like much yet if you run it in the browser._
+_This won't look like much yet if you open it in the browser._

-### Create your .scss file and your .css file
+#### Create your .scss file and your .css file
+Before we start coding, we need to create a custom Sass file and a CSS file for it to write to.

 ``` bash